alkivi-sas/3cx-call-to-freshdesk-ticket/README.md

     $ vim freshdesk.conf
     ```
 Change values with your platform, you can have your caller ID going to a ticket you resolved and you put '.json' at the end of the URL
 Example :  https://domain.freshdesk.com/helpdesk/tickets/62.json , you will see responder_id.
-It is your caller ID.
+It is your agent ID.

 For the API Key :
 - Login to your Support Portal